inc0g-repoz/TownyWars/README.md

 ___

 A simple plugin that provides arcade wars with your Towny plugin.
 The author of the plugin is karlov_m.
-TownyWars is a fairly new plugin, but it is already able to provide simple, and most importantly interesting wars between cities.
+TownyWars is a fairly new plugin, but it is already able to provide simple, and most importantly interesting wars between towns.
 ___

 ##
 ## How it works
-There are neutral cities and non-neutral ones.
+There are neutral towns and non-neutral ones.
 Only non-neutral cities can declare war.
 After the Declaration of war, both cities have points that are calculated from the number of citizens.
-When a citizen from one city is killed by a citizen from another, one point is taken away from the city of the victim and transferred to the attacking city.
-During the war, both cities cannot turn on the Pvp.
+When a citizen from one city is killed by a citizen from another, one point is taken away from the town of the victim and transferred to the attacking city.
+During the war, both towns cannot turn off the PvP.
+The winner gets the entire territory of the losing town.
 ## Compability with Towny
 | TownyWars version | Towny(tested) | Minecraft Version |
 | ------ | ------ | ----- |